xen-project/xen/docs/misc/xen-command-line.markdown

 ## Types of parameter

 Most parameters take the form `option=value`.
 Different options on the command line should be space delimited.
+All options are case sensitive, as are all values unless explicitly noted.

 ### Boolean (`<boolean>`)